-Recommendation 1.10: Protect primary environmental corridors
+➤ Recommendation 1.10: Preserve primary environmental corridors

-The most important elements of the natural resource base of the Region, including the best remaining woodlands, wetlands, prairies, wildlife habitat, surface water and associated shorelands and floodplains, park and open space sites, scenic views, and natural areas and critical species habitat sites, occur in linear patterns in the landscape termed environmental corridors.
+The most important elements of the natural resource base of the Region, including the best remaining woodlands, wetlands, prairies, wildlife habitat, surface water and associated floodplains and riparian buffers, park and open space sites, scenic views, and natural areas and critical species habitat sites, occur in linear patterns in the landscape termed environmental corridors.
 The most important of these have been identified as primary environmental corridors, which are at least two miles long, 200 feet wide, and 400 acres in size.
 They are typically located along major stream valleys, along the Lake Michigan shoreline, or around major lakes.
-The Preliminary Plan proposes limiting development within the primary environmental corridors to essential transportation and utility facilities and compatible outdoor recreation facilities.
-Rural Estate
+The Preliminary Plan proposes limiting development within primary environmental corridors to essential transportation and utility facilities and compatible outdoor recreation facilities.
+Rural Estate residential development in upland corridors could also occur.
+Cluster subdivision design should be used if such development does occur (design guidelines are presented in Volume III).
+Local and county government land use polices, including comprehensive plans and land use ordinances, should incorporate this recommendation and related design guidelines.
+Planned primary environmental corridors are shown on Map 4.1 and existing primary environmental corridors are shown on Map 2.22 in Chapter 2 of Volume I. Table 4.7 shows that planned primary environmental corridors